 My confidence was high.
 Now I wanted to maximize my self-worth and sustain it.

 There are so many psychological techniques we can use to train the mind to be confident: mindfulness, self-love, meditation, cognitive behavioural therapy, affirmations, mantras…

 How do you know which techniques to use?

 I used a handful of potent strategies.
 And these strategies trained my mind to be confident and positive.

 I’ve shared it all in my article on training yourself to think positive automatically.

 Now I was hitting a high level of 9.7 out of 10

 I made it back to confidence.
 And looking back, I am darned proud that I did.

-For me, confidence was a journey.
-It had its low times, its high times.
-There were friends and there were villains.
-But through it all there was one ting that kept me going: The belief in the human mind.
+For me, self-worth was a journey.
+It had its low times and its high times.
+There were friends, and there were enemies.
+But through it all, there was one thing that kept me going: The belief in the human mind.

 The mind is more powerful than we know.
-And when we access the true power of the mind.
+And when we access the true power of the mind, we can achieve anything.